KDE/digikam-doc/getting_started/installation.rst

 digiKam on macOS
 -----------------

 **digiKam** runs with Intel based Mac's on macOS 10.13 (High Sierra) and newer.

-digiKam runs also on Mac M1 computers using Rosetta version 2 binary translator.
+For M1 based Mac's, you needs to use `Apple Roseta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.

 When the pkg file is downloaded, to start the installer, a security warning will appears.